 - CON: High rents and few living options

-Many people are moving to neighbouring Dubai, where the high-rises cost less and are complete with fitness centres, parking and outdoor pools; but that 90-minute, twice-daily commute down Sheikh Zayed Road is a considerable obstacle.
+Many people are moving to neighbouring Dubai, where the high-rises cost less and boast fitness centres, parking and outdoor pools; but that 90-minute, twice-daily commute down Sheikh Zayed Road is a considerable obstacle.

 - CON: It will be hard to describe where one lives

 Street addresses in Abu Dhabi can be confusing.
 Although the city is divided into different zones and sectors, with streets in each sector numbered, everyone generally still relies on a system of landmarks to explain their address.
 Many people have their mail delivered to their office, but that still leaves food, furniture, guests and a host of other items that need to get to one's home.
 It is best to figure out a good way to describe where one lives as soon as possible.

 + PRO: Travel opportunities